coconutlabs/julius/msvc/00README.txt

 }
 -----------------------------------------------------------------

-For more details, see SampleApp.cpp and Julius.cpp.
+See SampleApp.cpp and Julius.cpp for details.

 5. About the character codes in the sources